RealDev05/S2_ICPS_Project/README.md

 # About
- This remote controllable (from android app) car with 2d scanning capabilities was made as Basic Electronics Lab Project in Semester 2 of SOE, CUSAT by B Tech CSE students of the same,
+ This remote controllable (from android app) car with 2d scanning capabilities was made as Introduction to Cyber-Physical Systems Project in Semester 2 of SOE, CUSAT by B Tech CSE students of the same,
  - Ayishathul Rinsha P
  - Ben Sajan
  - Binil George